1. Course Introduction

 Introduction To The Music Of New Orleans

 We start by introducing the music of New Orleans and exploring the core pillars that make the piano playing and the piano players from this city so hip, funky, and distinct from everywhere else.
+One of the defining characteristics of New Orlean’s music is the anticipation – also known as The Big 4 which is commonly found in New Orleans brass bands.

 In a New Orleans context, the piano is a percussion instrument.
 When we play as part of a rhythm section in a New Orleans band – especially if we are playing Rhythm N Blues or Funk, then we are tied in with the bass and the drums.